 - Ankle problems-When a player isn’t using the right kind of shoe or inserts, they are more apt to the ankle injury due to impact.
 Landing wrong is one leading cause of ankle injury in basketball players, but wearing the right insoles can help to keep the impact away from your feet.

 - Plantar fasciitis-Along with flat feet, basketball players tend to get plantar fasciitis.
 This is usually due to stress on your feet throughout the years, which, when not paid attention to results in plantar fasciitis.
 Wearing the right kind of shoes can help to minimize pain and keep it from getting worse.
 Plantar fasciitis can become unbearable for athletes when left uncared for, so pay attention to your feet .
 If you feel like you’re developing this issue, do something about it before it’s too late.

 - Broken toes-As with ankles, sometimes landing wrong during the game can result in injury.
 Broken toes are actually quite common for basketball players who go for the big jumps.
 It’s important to try to keep your feet protected, from heel to toe, so that you can avoid these kinds of injuries.

 Of course, these are just a few conditions associated with basketball.
 Many other problems have to be with the appearance of your feet.
 From bunions to unsightly toenails, basketball is anything but friendly on one’s feet.
 Along with investing in the right inserts, also pay attention to the shoes that you’re wearing.
 They go hand-in-hand, or should we say foot-in-foot?

 What are your reasons for looking for inserts?
-If it’s health related, you could always ask your doctor what they recommend that you look for.
-A problem left untreated could end up with you not being able to play basketball.
+If it’s related to health or injuries, you could always ask your doctor what they recommend that you look for.
+Problems like plantar fasciitis or shin splints could end up with you not being able to play basketball if they are left untreated.
 Stay safe and choose the inserts that are right for you and your game!